AdaCore/training_material/courses/spark_for_ada_programmers/11_advanced_flow_analysis.rst

 * If flow dependencies are not specified, they are generated

   - All outputs depend on all inputs
-  - All globals of mode :code:`Proof_In` have no effect on outputs
+  - All globals of mode :ada:`Proof_In` have no effect on outputs

 * This is a correct over-approximation of actual flow dependencies